Roanoke Colony: 1595–1602: Walter Raleigh

 Although White failed to locate his colonists in 1590, his report suggested they had simply relocated and might yet be found alive.
 However, it served Raleigh's purposes to keep the matter in doubt; so long as the settlers could not be proven dead, he could legally maintain his claim on Virginia.
 Nevertheless, a 1594 petition was made to declare Ananias Dare legally dead so that his son, John Dare, could inherit his estate.
 The petition was granted in 1597.

-During Raleigh's first transatlantic voyage in 1595, he claimed to be in search of his lost colonists, although he later admitted this was disinformation to cover his search for El Dorado.
+During Raleigh's first transatlantic voyage in 1595, he claimed to be in search of his lost colonists, although he later admitted this was misinformation to cover his search for El Dorado.
 On the return voyage, he sailed past the Outer Banks, and later claimed that weather had prevented him from landing.

 Raleigh later sought to enforce his monopoly on Virginia – based on the potential survival of the Roanoke colonists – when the price of sassafras skyrocketed.
 He funded a 1602 mission to the Outer Banks, with the stated goal of resuming the search.
 Led by Samuel Mace, this expedition differed from previous voyages in that Raleigh bought his own ship and guaranteed the sailors' wages so that they would not be distracted by privateering.
 However, the ship's itinerary and manifest indicate that Raleigh's top priority was harvesting sassafras far south of Croatoan Island.
 By the time Mace approached Hatteras, bad weather prevented them from lingering in the area.
 In 1603, Raleigh was implicated in the Main Plot and arrested for treason against King James, effectively ending his Virginia charter.

 1603: Bartholomew Gilbert

-There was one final expedition in 1603 led by Bartholomew Gilbert with the intention of finding the Roanoke colonists.
+In 1603 there was one final expedition with the intention of finding the Roanoke colonists, led by Bartholomew Gilbert.
 Their intended destination was Chesapeake Bay, but bad weather forced them to land in an unspecified location near there.
-The landing team, including Gilbert himself, was killed by a group of natives for unknown reasons on July 29.
+The landing team, including Gilbert himself, was killed by a group of Native Americans for unknown reasons on July 29.
 The remaining crew were forced to return to England empty-handed.